Ponymation: Learning Articulated 3D Animal Motions from Unlabeled Online Videos: Additional Qualitative Results

-\paragraph{Results on Horses.} More motion synthesis results for horses are shown in \Cref{fig:supp:horse}.
-Please refer to the \texttt{supplementary.mp4} for more animation results.
-As shown in the video, by sampling the learned motion latent VAE, we can generate diverse motion patterns such as \texttt{eating} with the head bending towards the ground, \texttt{walking} with legs moving alternatively, and \texttt{jumping} where front legs are lifted.
+Additional generated 3D motion sequences for are shown in \Cref{fig:supp:horse,fig:supp:others}.
+Please refer to the video\footnote{\url{https://youtu.be/poc7c-9hCvQ?si=3k874zHackOre94R}} for more 3D animation visualizations.
+As shown in the video, by sampling the learned motion latent VAE, we can generate diverse motion patterns, such as \texttt{eating} with the head bending towards the ground, \texttt{walking} with the legs moving alternately, and \texttt{jumping} with the front legs lifted up.

 We trained our VAE model with a sequence length of 10 frames.
 To produce longer motion sequences as demonstrated in the video, we first sample $2$ latent codes to generate $2$ motion sequences, each comprising 10 frames.
 We then optimize $1$ additional transition motion latents by encouraging the poses of the first frame and the last frame to be consistent with the last frame and the first frame of two consecutive sequences previously generated.